zachsnyder1/jamboard/README.md

-# JAMBOARD
+# LITTLE-DAW

+## THE VISION

+A light-weight, headless audio workstation with basic synthesis, processing, and sampling utilities, small enough to run on Raspberry Pi.

-## OVERVIEW
+## CURRENT STATUS

-A command line wavetable synthesizer that allows you to play a melody using the keys on your keyboard.
-The pitch ranges four octaves from A-100 to A-1760, and the timbre can be a sine wave or a square wave.
+So far little-daw is a minimal skeleton, with one wavetable synthesizer that allows you to play a melody using the keys on your keyboard.
+The pitch ranges four octaves from A-100 to A-1760, and the timbre can be a sine wave, square wave, or custom waveform built based on the amplitudes of the fundamental and the first X harmonics.

+## COMPILING

+Compile from the /src directory.
+You may need to explicitly link to the 'portaudio' library.
+If you use g++, compilation may look like this:

+	      g++ *.cpp -lportaudio -o littledaw

 ## INVOKING

 In (default) polyphonic mode:

-        ./jamboard
+        ./littledaw

 In continuous signal mode:

-        ./jamboard -c
+        ./littledaw -c

 ## COMMANDS